 As an Amazon Associate, I earn from qualifying purchases.

-I fell in love with these little crispy baked cauliflower fritters and I think you will too.
-Perfect for a Whole30 round, paleo, gluten-free, vegetarian, or dairy-free eating, they are pretty much an awesome little side dish for anyone.
+Perfect for gluten-free, vegetarian, and/or dairy-free lifestyles, they are pretty much an awesome little side dish for anyone.

 Pro Tips/Recipe Notes